 Talk to the followers you already have

 Engage with the people who are already invested in you!
 Since I started doing this I have fallen back in love with Instagram.
 I was so disconnected from the people on there and now my favorite thing is connecting with the girls who reach out to me on Instagram.

 This is something I constantly have to work on.
 You have to post consistently for your followers to remember you exist.
 I’m guilty of going a week (or longer!) without posting and I’ve stayed at the same number of followers forever.
 Now that I’m posting daily or every other day at least, I’ve started to grow my Instagram following again.

 If you’re treating your IG like a business and not a personal account, it’s important to keep your posts “on brand”.
 Yes, your blog is a brand!
 If you’re a fashion blogger, keep your posts to fashion and add captions with personal stories if you want.
 You can save the off-brand posts and topics for your Instagram stories or if you go live.

 Delete or block spammy followers

 This may seem counter-intuitive, but I recently started deleting and removing spammy followers or men following me that I don’t personally know.
-This was a tip from my friend, Lauren from Simply Holifield who has an amazing engagement rate on her Instagram account.
 These ghost followers are just ruining your engagement, which is what brands really care about these days.
 I also delete any followers that don’t have a profile picture and haven’t posted to IG at all.
 They are most likely bot followers and that’s not authentic!
 So far, I’ve deleted 1k and I plan to keep cleaning it up as I continued to grow.